kyubuns/AkyuiUnity/README.md

 ## Buy me a coffee

-Are you enjoying save time?
+Are you enjoying time saved using my code?
 Buy me a coffee if you love my code!
 https://www.buymeacoffee.com/kyubuns

 ## "I used it for this game!"

 I'd be happy to receive reports like "I used it for this game!"
-Please contact me by email, twitter or any other means.
+Please contact me by email, twitter, or any other means.
 (This library is MIT licensed, so reporting is NOT mandatory.)
 [Message Form](https://kyubuns.dev/message.html)